slowernews/wisdom-tldr/README.md

 > *'Lessons not learned in blood are soon forgotten.'*

-> *'Tell me and I’ll forget; Show me and I may remember; Involve me and I’ll understand.' -- Chinese proverb*
+> *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*

 > *'Welcome the attacks of your enemies for how much they improve your work and toughen you up.'*